Fijishi-Enterprises/BenthicIMG-Analyser/docs/python_and_django.rst

 --------------------------
 At this point, you should be ready to run the unit test suite to check if everything is working so far.

 Run ``python manage.py test``.
-There may be a few test failures ("F"), but there definitely shouldn't be errors ("E").
+Test failures will be shown as F, and errors will be shown as E.

 If you want to run a subset of the tests, you can use ``python manage.py test <app_name>``, or ``python manage.py test <app_name>.<module>.<TestClass>``.

-.. _installation-django-migrations:

 Django migrations
 -----------------